JohnSnowLabs/spark-nlp/docs/_posts/Mary-Sci/2023-02-02-legclf_second_supplemental_indenture_bert_en.md

 ## Description

-The `legclf_second_supplemental_indenture_bert` model is a Bert Sentence Embeddings Document Classifier used to classify if the document belongs to the class `second-supplemental-indenture` (check [Lawinsider](https://www.lawinsider.com/tags) for similar document type classification) or not (Binary Classification).
+The `legclf_second_supplemental_indenture_bert` model is a Bert Sentence Embeddings Document Classifier used to classify if the document belongs to the class `second-supplemental-indenture` or not (Binary Classification).

 Unlike the Longformer model, this model is lighter in terms of inference time.